 In the U.S., energy companies are slowly putting more rigs to work drilling new wells, even as they prioritize returning cash to investors via share buybacks and dividends.
 Oilfield services company Baker Hughes reports on the number of working rigs in the U.S. each week, and most weeks lately, the tally has risen a bit.
-Meanwhile, OPEC announced last week that it will continue with its plan to gradually restore the oil exports it cut in 2020 when prices plunged, which means adding about 400,000 barrels of daily exports each month.
+Meanwhile, OPEC announced recently that it will export a bit more oil than it had previously planned.

 So, when can we expect gas prices to go down?

-A good bet for when gas prices will go down is the fall, if seasonal patterns hold up this year.
+A good bet for when gas prices will go down more significantly is the fall, if seasonal patterns hold up this year.

 Before COVID-19 scrambled those patterns, gas prices would typically rise in spring, peak sometime around Memorial Day, ease a bit but stay high during the summer, then pull back sometime after Labor Day.

 As post-pandemic life gets back to normal, that pattern could return this year.
 Heavy summer travel and the resulting heavy demand for gas are likely to ebb by late summer or early fall as kids go back to school.
 By then, the Federal Reserve's interest rate hikes will have had some time to slow the overall economy, which should weigh on oil demand, too.
 OPEC should be pumping more oil then, as will the U.S., continuing the slow rebound in production from the pandemic-induced slump.